fabianrios/personal-portfolio/README.md

 # Portfolio Starter Kit

-This portfolio is built with **Next.js** and a library called [Nextra](https://nextra.vercel.app/).
-It allows you to write Markdown and focus on the _content_ of your portfolio.
+This portfolio is built with **Next.js** It allows you to write Markdown and focus on the _content_ of your portfolio.
 This starter includes:

 - Automatically configured to handle Markdown/MDX
 - Generates an RSS feed based on your posts